fliseno1k/single-modal/README.md

-# single-modal
+## About

-A tiny ui-less manager of modals for React.
+Single-modal is a tiny ui-less manager of modals for React.
+[Demo](https://codesandbox.io/p/sandbox/single-modal-demo-d7xfz3)

 ## Installation